-“This initiative forms part of our quest to fulfill the ‘duty of care’ for the environment that is set out in the National Environmental Management Act,” states the company’s sustainability executive, Dr. Andre Venter.
+“This initiative forms part of our quest to fulfil the ‘duty of care’ for the environment that is set out in the National Environmental Management Act,” states the company’s sustainability executive, Dr Andre Venter.

 The environmental management standards have been approved by Imperial’s Exco members.

 They cover five key environmental sustainability management focus areas: waste management, energy management, water and wastewater management, greenhouse gas management and the prevention of soil and groundwater contamination.